Lightprotocol/light-protocol/psp-examples/private-payments/README.md

 - Sets up a test rpc.
 - Initializes the Light Protocol provider using the **Solana** wallet and the test rpc.
 - Initializes a Light Protocol user using the provider.
-- Performs a shield operation to shield 1 SOL.
+- Performs a compress operation to compress 1 SOL.
 - Retrieves the user's balance.
 - Generates a test recipient keypair.
 - Requests an airdrop of SOL tokens to the recipient's public key.